siyangsun/courtyard/content/notes/understanding equalization.md

 - Turn gain on sound down a lot, then take an EQ and sweep a boost around to see where it should sit in the mix

 ## Practice strategy
 Take a low/high pass filter on white noise or any song, and try to blind guess what frequency range the cut is at.
-This can help [train intuition](notes/training-intuition) for what certain frequency ranges sound like.
+This can help [[training intuition|train intuition]] for what certain frequency ranges sound like.